gustavovitor/maker/README.md

 Car, Long, Car?
 What?

-In your specification you can spec any object, defaults you need to search one Car, but you can pass here any object for spec, for example, you have a LocalDateTime comparison, you need to create a specification with start LocalDateTime and end LocalDateTime, and more spec's, in this situation you need to create a new object to spec.
+In your specification you can spec any object, by default, you need to search one Car, but you can pass here any object for spec, for example, you have a LocalDateTime comparison, you need to create a specification with start LocalDateTime and end LocalDateTime, and more spec's, in this situation you need to create a new object to spec.

 And now?
 What my projects do?
 Now your project provide a CarService, with a lot of pre-coded methods, includes one findAll/findAllPageable/insert/update/patch/delete.

-Oh my God, so i need to create one resource to make my API?
+So i need to create one resource to make my API?
 Yes, and Maker mades it for you!

     @RestController
     @RequestMapping("/car")